 One primary reason why brands are unwilling to use Twitter is because of negative customer feedback.
 More and more often customers are using Twitter as a forum to place customer service complaints, making brands wary of joining what seems like a black hole of customer complaints.

+Twitter users can apply smartest techniques to grow on the platform and even can buy Twitter followers on WP Dev Shed.
+But how to deal with the negative feedback?
 While not all tweets that get on your way will be negative, there is a benefit to having your brand on Twitter: you have control over turning negative feedback into positive ones.
 Negative feedback will be present on Twitter whether you have a twitter account or not.
 You can’t control what’s being said about you, but you do have control over your answers to unhappy customers.
 Here are many ways that you can deal with negative feedback on Twitter.

 - Kill them with humor and kindness